lvgl/lv_binding_micropython/README.md

 As long as the convention above is followed, the lvgl Micropython binding script would automatically set and use `user_data` when callbacks are set and used.

-From the user perspective, any python callable object (such as python regular function, class function, lambda etc.) can be user as an lvgl callbacks.
+From the user perspective, any python callable object (such as python regular function, class function, lambda etc.) can be used as an lvgl callbacks.
 For example:
 ```python
 lvgl.anim_set_custom_exec_cb(anim, lambda anim, val, obj=obj: obj.set_y(val))
 ```